 Causes of sagging skin

-Collagen and elastin are two key proteins that give skin its thick, elastic and youthful appearance.
+Collagen and elastin are two key proteins that give skin a thick, elastic, and youthful appearance.
 I’ll tell you more about treatments using these a little later on.

-Hyaluronic acid is the glue-like substance that hold skin cells together and aids in tissue repair.
-Hyaluronic acid dermal fillers such as Restylane, Belotero, and Juvederm nicely fill lips, lines and crevices of the face.
+Hyaluronic acid is a glue-like substance that holds skin cells together and aids in tissue repair.
+Hyaluronic acids dermal fillers such as Restylane, Belotero, and Juvederm nicely fill lips, lines, and crevices of the face.
 Although lines of the face can develop from sagging skin, I cannot inject dermal filler to correct sagging skin per se (only some of the deeper crevices formed by the sagging skin).

 Contributing factors that weaken the collagen and elastin proteins of your skin are:

 Cosmeceuticals to reverse skin sagging

 Cosmeceutical skin cream products will have a very mild effect on correcting sagging skin.
 However, these are recommended to help prevent further sagging.